mazzottidr/nsrr_luna_mazzotti/studies/wsc/proc.md

 All the canonical EDF's and sample lists are available in t_canonical and g_canonical folders

+## Notes:
+- In GAMMA, there are occurences of "Central Hypopnea" and "Onstructive Hypopnea" in file "wsc-visit2-33842sco.txt" and "wsc-visit1-59707sco.txt" respectively.
+These occurences are actually meant to be "Hypopnea".
+This is taken care of in the annotation file conversion script.
+- PLM and PLME events are present in GAMMA study.
+But WSC team has not scored any PLM events so we have tagged these events under "misc" category in annotation file conversion script.

 ## Summary
 In overall, we have completed the following: